shazow/gameblocks.js/README.md

     Time moves no faster than ``max_timestep`` ms.

 * ``Game.Engine``
+    Much of the glue lives here.

 * ``Game.Entity``
 * ``Game.Input``
+    Manage key bindings in one place, with the ability to globally turn event listening on or off and create one-time bindings.

 * ``Game.Renderer``
     Bind to a ``camera`` Camera object and create ``num_layers`` Canvas layers inside the camera container.

 * ``Game.StateMachine``
+    Define and traverse the flow of the game experience from navigation menus to levels or whatever else.

 * ``Game.State``
 * ``Game.Timer``
     Relative to the global ``Static.Time`` state.